CS-chest-pain-non-cardiac denial overturned

 CLINICAL SUMMARY:

-A 54-year-old male patient arrived in the emergency room with left-sided chest pain and left neck pain that had been occurring all day and intermittently for the previous 6 months.
+A 54-year-old male patient arrived in the emergency room with left-sided chest pain and left neck pain that had been occurring all day and intermittently for the previous six months.
 He rated the severity of pain at the time as an 8/10.
-The patient reported feeling short of breath on exertion with nausea, vomiting, dizziness, and weakness.
+The patient reported feeling short of breath on exertion with nausea, vomiting, dizziness and weakness.
 The patient denied melena, fever, hearing loss, leg swelling, dysuria, gait problems, pallor headache or confusion.
 He took an aspirin twice on the day of admission.
 The patient had a history of hypertension, dyslipidemia, asthma, arrhythmia and underwent an incomplete stress test in the previous year.
 He also reported having 1-2 drinks daily and was vaccinated for COVID.

-In the emergency room, an EKG was ordered as well as laboratory testing, echo, a chest X-Ray, IV fluids, a beta blocker, Zofran, aspirin, and morphine.
+In the emergency room, an EKG was ordered as well as laboratory testing, echo, a chest X-Ray, IV fluids, a beta blocker, Zofran, aspirin and morphine.
 The patient’s vital signs were:

 • Blood pressure 110/160 – 152/96